Find Your Perfect School

 Individuals interested in earning a master’s in nursing (MSN) degree are well-advised to earn a B.S. in Nursing (BSN) degree first.
 The BSN degree will provide a strong foundation for your ability to keep your head above water during your MSN studies.

-Many programs, however, allow students to earn both undergraduate and graduate degrees in nursing simultaneously.
+Many programs in collegiate nursing education, however, allow students to earn both undergraduate and graduate degrees in nursing simultaneously.
 But these are for extremely organized, dedicated, and determined students with little to no professional responsibility.
 The curriculum isn’t just challenging – the pace can be grueling, and good physical and mental health is a must.

 MSN programs are, after all, intended for people who want a successful career in advanced nursing and, in many cases, become specialists.
 Graduates can also apply their degrees in non-nursing positions, such as in education and administration.